simplicitesoftware/documentation/docs/docs/operation/docker.md

 It is possible to set the overridden value of system parameters at startup by using `-e SYSPARAM_<system param name>=<overridden system param value>` environment variables.

-### Developper mode <span id="developper-mode"></span>
+### Developer mode <span id="developer-mode"></span>

-If you plan to act as a developper on the container (e.g. use developpment-oriented features such as code formatting, etc.) you **must** add the `DEV_MODE` environment variable: `-e DEV_MODE=true`
+If you plan to act as a developer on the container (e.g. use development-oriented features such as code formatting, etc.) you **must** add the `DEV_MODE` environment variable: `-e DEV_MODE=true`

 In particular, this environment variable enables access to the JDK `sun.com.tools` packages (compiler, ...).